zirkis/iChevalet/README.md

 # iChevalet
 Drawing software, "paint-like".
 Coded with C++.
 Interfaced with the Qt Framework.
+MVC architecture.
 By Benjamin HAOUI.

 Screenshots: